 A tasty lamb for Sunday (as usual), and for the Easter Monday this year I decided to make for the first time this very famous recipe of the Neapolitan tradition.

 Casatiello and Tortano are very similar: the dough is the same and the ingredients too, the difference is that the Tortano has sliced boiled eggs in the filling while the Casatiello has whole eggs placed on the surface and blocked with crosses made with dough (moreover the Tortano is sometimes made not spreading the ingredients on the surface and then rolling the dough but the ingredients are directly mixed inside the dough).

-Unfortunately I forgot to save a piece of dough to make the crosses on the eggs, so I didn’t place the eggs…in the end I made a “Casatiello without eggs” 😀 and I also used a different shape because that’s the largest I had (it should be a round doughnut shape, symbolizing the crown of thorns of Jesus)…but it was very tasty also like this, indeed the ingredients were very good!
+Unfortunately I forgot to save a piece of dough to make the crosses on the eggs, so I didn’t place the eggs…in the end I made a “Casatiello without eggs” 😀 and I also used a different shape because that’s the largest I had (traditionally it should be a round doughnut shape, called “ruoto”, symbolizing the crown of thorns of Jesus)…not a problem, it was very tasty also like this, indeed the ingredients were very good!

 It’s a recipe full of symbolism, and as all the traditional recipes every family has its versions of it, but there are some ingredients that cannot absolutely be missing: the flour, the eggs, the salami, the lard, the Pecorino cheese and the ciccioli (in Naples called cicoli).

 It’s a very rich and heavy recipe, but remember that traditionally it was made in a period that comes after days of abstinence.

 And since it’s quite heavy, in Naples when a person is particularly boring and bothering they say that he is a Casatiello 🙂